n1t1nv3rma/stop_term_resources_lambda/README.md

 # Testing
 1. Perform "Test" run with any/default JSON input. **Note**: Update the code by changing the **Days_** variables to a very high value (ex: 99999) to test w/o actual action.
 2. Ensure the Timeout value for Lambda function is changed to a reasonable value (say 15 mins) from the default 3 seconds.

+# Pro Tip
+* One can deploy this function using [AWS CFN Stackset](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html) to auto deploy this function centrally across all AWS accounts in an AWS Organisation Unit (Ex: Dev/Test OU).